Joe8Bit/fuzzur/README.md

 * It implements additional `regex` and `Date` mutators
 * It's `Array` and `Object` recrusion patterns are more efficently traversed for some very large trees.
 I have *a little* data on this, and will update soon, it's not a massive improvement but for my use case made a difference.
 * It supports some configurable options for the `String`, `Number` and `Date` mutators.
+* It doesn't coerce number sub-types e.g. mutating an integer will result in an integer and mutating a float will result in a float.

 ## Install